SparkToro/api-docs/source/index.html.md

 ## Search Types

-Each audience intelligence query needs a keyword and a type defined
+Each audience intelligence query needs a keyword and a type defined, below are the types you can use.

 Parameter | Description
 --------- | -----------